 Whenever possible, there should be a record of all other forms of travel in relation to your limited company travel expenses.
 This will include the costs of staying overnight in accommodation closer to the client’s site rather than at home.
 These costs including any limited company subsistence expenses should be backed up by tickets, receipts, and invoices.
 Without such third-party proof, HMRC might reject the claim.

-Illustration of the HMRC 24-month rule for contractors
+Example of the HMRC 24-month rule for contractors

 Furthermore, what if the renewed contract terminates prematurely?
 The continuous periods at that client’s site become less than 24 months.
 In this case, the cost of journeying between home and that site after the renewal’s signing is still not tax allowable.
-To explain further here, this is because of the expectation that the position would have lasted beyond 24 months.
+To explain further here, this is because of the expectation that the position would’ve lasted beyond 24 months.

 The 24-month rule (HMRC) -breaks in attendance

-As shown above, there can be some very complex rules for you as a UK limited company contractor when you make your employee travel expenses claims for business travel.
-Some of these rules for work-related travel expenses are not always very clear or easy to understand.
-A good contractor accountant will help guide you when you navigate the rules around travel expenses for contractors.
-We hope this guidance with regard to the temporary workplace rules and 24-month rule for contractors has helped to make these a little clearer.
+As shown above, there can be some quite complex rules for you as a UK limited company contractor.
+This is particularly so when you make your employee travel expenses claims for business travel.
+Some of these rules for work-related travel expenses aren’t always very clear or easy to understand.
+Indeed, you may come across during your UK contracting career.
+A good contractor accountant will help guide you here.
+What’s more, they’ll help you navigate the rules around travel expenses for contractors.
+As a final note, we hope this guidance with regard to the temporary workplace rules and 24-month rule for contractors has helped to make these a little clearer.

 Link to Contractor Advice UK group on